christopherbantle/ec2_management/README.md

 ### `update_sg_ingress`

-Scope all IP ranges with a description matching the description in the configuration file to your current public IP address.
+Scope all IP ranges with a description matching the description in the configuration file to your current public IP address, and then output the security group's ingress rules.

 ```bash
 ./server update_sg_ingress vpn_server